sebmeister2077/Vanilla-Website-Challenges/chatroom/README.md

 ## Ideas
-Ask users if they want to link their previous messages?
+- Ask users if they want to link their previous messages?
-Make users be able to craete private rooms if they authenticate with google or any other identity provider
+- Make users be able to craete private rooms if they authenticate with google or any other identity provider

+## Improvements
+Separate envoriments  and dissolve /env path